 Dairy products are low in vitamin K and are acceptable on a Coumadin diet.
 Milk, cheese, cream, yogurt and ice cream are examples of dairy products you may consume.
 Eat two to three 1-cup servings of dairy each day.

 While all of these foods are considered safe while you're taking Coumadin, it's best to consume low-fat or nonfat dairy products when possible.
 This will help you maintain a healthy weight and prevent other complications.

 Meat, Poultry and Fish

 Most breads, cereals and grains are low in vitamin K. You should eat six to eight servings of food from this group daily, choosing whole grains when possible.
-Good examples of acceptable foods from the starch group include oatmeal, wheat bread and pasta, brown rice, quinoa, millet, couscous, cream of wheat, cereal grains, rye and granola among others.
+Good examples of acceptable foods from the starch and grain group include oatmeal, wheat bread and pasta, brown rice, quinoa, millet, couscous, cream of wheat, cereal grains, rye and granola.